-Working closely with West Yorkshire Police, this studentship will explore the impact of BWV on how policing is delivered and experienced.
-It will interrogate the contexts in which BWV is used by police, how it effects the decision-making and conduct both of police officers and those citizens being recorded (or who perceive they may be being recorded) within encounters.
+Working closely with West Yorkshire Police, this studentship explored the impact of BWV on how policing is delivered and experienced.
+It interrogated the contexts in which BWV is used by police, how it effects the decision-making and conduct both of police officers and those citizens being recorded (or who perceive they may be being recorded) within encounters.

-The research will collect a range of data on
+The research collected a range of data on:

-The project will adopt a mixed method approach, including interviews and observations with police and citizens in order to collect data on a range of potential outcomes arising from BWV including; its impact on the level of public complaints against police officers, use of force by police officers, assaults on police, public confidence and satisfaction with police.
-Consequently, the project will generate a wide-range of learning that will inform future policy and practice of this highly important policing innovation.
+The project adopted a mixed method approach, including interviews and observations with police and citizens in order to collect data on a range of potential outcomes arising from BWV including; its impact on the level of public complaints against police officers, use of force by police officers, assaults on police, public confidence and satisfaction with police.
+Consequently, the project generated a wide range of learning that will inform future policy and practice of this highly important policing innovation.